fastrgv/Reliquarium/README.md

 ## What is special about this project?
 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows & GNU/Linux systems.
+Compiles and runs on Windows, OSX, & GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, and an Ada compiler.